Chicago under 'enhanced' risk of severe weather with damaging winds, hail, tornadoes possible

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.

-At O'Hare International Airport, all inbound flights are being held at their origin until 6:30 a.m., the Federal Aviation Administration said.
-At Chicago's Midway International Airport, all inbound flights are being held until 6:15 a.m.
+At O'Hare International Airport, all inbound flights were held at their origin until 6:30 a.m., the Federal Aviation Administration said.
+At Chicago's Midway International Airport, all inbound flights were held until 6:15 a.m.

-Strong to severe storms, accompanied heavy downpours and damaging winds are expected to continue across the entire Chicago area until around 7 a.m.
-Friday morning, and then again in the afternoon, beginning around 5 p.m. and lasting and into the evening, the NBC 5 Storm Team said.
+Strong to severe storms, accompanied heavy downpours and damaging winds are expected to continue across the entire Chicago area through Friday morning, and then again in the afternoon, beginning around 5 p.m. and lasting and into the evening, the NBC 5 Storm Team said.

 Local

-According to the Storm Prediction Center, both the morning and afternoon storms carry an "enhanced" risk of turning severe, which ranks as level three on a six-level scale.
+According to the Storm Prediction Center, both the afternoon storms carry an "enhanced" risk of turning severe, which ranks as level three on a five-level scale.

 "If the storms do turn severe, NBC 5 Meteorologist Alicia Roman said, "all weather hazards are at play," including hail, heavy rain and localized flooding.
 However, the primary threat will be damaging wind gusts up to 60 miles per hour, Roman said.